Bennett Griffin Logo

 What does a prenuptial agreement protect?

-When should you negotiate a prenuptial agreement?
+When should you make a prenuptial agreement?

 How long does it take to prepare a prenuptial agreement?